-There were no material judgements nor estimates made in preparing these financial statements.
+There were no material judgements nor estimates made in preparing these financial statements other than disclosed in Notes 9, 10 and 11.

 The Directors have reviewed the Group's investment in financial assets in light of its capital maintenance and liquidity requirements and have confirmed the Group's positive intention and ability to hold these assets until they are ready for use.